fshchudlo/merge-it-hot/README.md

 ### Running unit tests

 - Easy as ```npm run test```.
-Unit tests are not tied to Slack or Bitbucket, thus, you can run without real setup.
+Unit tests are not tied to Slack or GitHub, thus, you can run without real setup.
 - Since I'm a lazy guy, tests use snapshots.
 You can update them by running ```npm run test:update-snapshots```

 ### Running app